NovaIsOnMars/NovaIsOnMars/README.md

 - Hello person on the internet, I’m @NovaIsOnMars!
-- I enjoy playing video games, making video games, and modding video games (specifically Minecraft).
+- I enjoy playing video games, making video games, and modding video games (specifically modding Minecraft).
 - I started out coding with scratch.mit.edu, but once I grew out of that, my abilities expanded.
 - Now, I code mostly in python and c# (with unity).
-I will soon learn HTML and CSS (which are NOT programming languages!!)
+I also know HTML and CSS (which are NOT actually programming languages!!)
 - Most of my repositories are private, but will likely be made public to view and download when they are closer to completion.